markormesher/darwin-to-mqtt/README.md

 ## Configuration via Environment Variables

-All arguments are requires if they do not have a default value listed below.
+All arguments are required if they do not have a default value listed below.
 3-letter station codes can be found by searching on National Rail's [journey planner](https://www.nationalrail.co.uk).

 - `DARWIN_TOKEN` - your Darwin API token, which you can sign up for [here](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration).
 - `MQTT_HOST` - must include the `mqtt://...` prefix and any non-default port number.